prophile/typ-report/sections/background.md

 Behaviours
 ----------

-Elliott describes a type `Behaviour a` which has the semantics of a function from times to `a`\cite{pushPull}.
+Elliott describes a type `Behaviour a` which has the semantics of a function from a time domain to `a`\cite{pushPull}.
 It is not uncommon for times to be taken as real numbers.
 If we restrict times to the natural numbers to model discrete points of time rather than continuous time, however, `Behaviour a` (being represented by the natural numbers) is then isomorphic to an infinite stream of `a`\cite{streamRep}.
 Restriction to the discrete case, however, removes most of the motivation for the "pull" part of Elliott's "push-pull" model, so these `Behaviour`s are no more interesting than `Reactive`s.

 Arrow Transformers
 ------------------